p cubed presentations

 This site evolved from a series of blog posts.
-They have been organised into a resource for those who seek to improve their presentations or who have questions about why presentations, as we currently use them, fail.
-Each post effectively answers a single question but has links to other posts within the site to give clarity on more specific topics.
+They have been organised into a resource structured around this p cubed idea.
+Use the pull down menu to read a small summary, list of key posts and then most recent posts in that category.
+Each post effectively answers a single question but has links to other posts within the site to give clarity and explanation on more specific topics.
+If you want just to catch up on the latest posts go here.

 The basic p cubed concept is that a presentation is the product of three presentations; the story (p1), the supportive media (p2) and its delivery (p3).
-The value of a presentation is the product of these three presentations.
+The value of a presentation is the product of these three presentations the p cubed value.

 The science of fail is a discussion on the science behind the reasons presentations as we currently know them fail.